MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-openid-connect-oauth-concepts.md

 1. If you include the `scope = allatclaims` in the authentication request, it customizes the [ID token](custom-id-tokens-in-ad-fs.md) to include claims in the access token based on the defined claim rules.

 1. Once the required tokens are generated and customized, AD FS responds to the client and includes the tokens.
-The ID token is only included in the responsenly if the authentication request includes `scope = openid`.
+The ID token response is only included in the responsenly if the authentication request includes `scope = openid`.
 The client can always get the ID token after authentication by using the token endpoint.

 ## Types of libraries

 Use two types of libraries with AD FS:

 - **Client libraries**: Native clients and server apps use client libraries to get access tokens for calling a resource such as a web API.
-Microsoft Authentication Library (MSAL) is the latest and recommended client library when using AD FS 2019.
+Microsoft Authentication Library (MSAL) is the latest and recommended client library when you use AD FS 2019.

 - **Server middleware libraries**: Web apps use server middleware libraries for user sign-in.
 Web APIs use server middleware libraries to validate tokens sent by native clients or by other servers.
 Open Web Interface for .NET (OWIN) is the recommended middleware library.